Success

 How about we talk about the big issue everyone’s avoiding: the crazy, insane cost of college.

-Back in the day, student loans were a blessing.
-Finally, college was suddenly within reach for everyone.
 But the reality is it messed up the whole system.

-Well, actually the government did that.
 Once they got involved with loans, universities stopped worrying about keeping tuition affordable.

-Fast forward to now, and what do we see?
 Tuition costs have gone through the roof, way past the rate of inflation.

 Feeling the pinch yet?

-Now picture the new grads drowning in debt.
 They’re grabbing any job that helps them chip away at those loans.
-Forget about following a passion or making a real difference.

 It’s all about that monthly bill.